Special Session 1: Sensor-based Persuasive Technology – Future Wearable Technologies

 DOCTORAL CONSORTIUM PAPERS

 The Doctoral Consortium is a special session of the conference where PhD students can receive advice in a constructive atmosphere.
 Students present and discuss their research with other PhD students and a panel of established researchers in the area of persuasive technology.
-Students interested in participating in the Doctoral Consortium should submit a 4-page abstract in Springer LNCS format describing their research question, its position with respect to state of the art, their research plans and methodology, ideas, and results achieved so far.
-Accepted abstracts will be included in the adjunct conference proceedings (CEUR Workshop Proceedings) unless opted out by the student).
+Students interested in participating in the Doctoral Consortium should submit a 4-page abstract in Springer LNCS format describing their research question, its position with respect to the state of the art, their research plans and methodology, ideas, and results achieved so far.
+Accepted abstracts will be included in the adjunct conference proceedings (CEUR Workshop Proceedings) unless opted out by the student.

 WORKSHOPS AND TUTORIAL PROPOSALS

 Workshops are meant to gather a number of people to work interactively on an emerging topic and exchange ideas.
-Tutorials are intended to help people attending the conference organise a related scientific meeting on a specific topic or instruct on a specific practice.
+Tutorials are intended to help people attending the conference organize a related scientific meeting on a specific topic or instruct on a specific practice.
 Approved workshops and tutorials will be announced on the conference website.
 Tutorials and workshops will take place during a half- or full-day session before the conference.
-If you want to organise a workshop, please submit a proposal as a maximum 4-page description in Springer LNCS format, including a description of the topic, motivation, organisation, expected outcome, and supporting materials.
+If you want to organize a workshop, please submit a proposal as a maximum 4-page description in Springer LNCS format, including a description of the topic, motivation, organization, expected outcome, and supporting materials.
 Workshop and tutorial descriptions will be included in the adjunct conference proceedings (CEUR Workshop Proceedings).
-Workshop chairs must commit to create their Call for Paper and their website and EasyChair accounts within one week from the notification.
+Workshop chairs must commit to create their Call for Papers and their website and EasyChair accounts within one week from the notification.

 We look forward to receiving your submission!
 Please submit your manuscript through the conference website.